tedhuang96/PNGNav/README.md

 roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch
 ```

 5. Launch the planning algorithm.
-Start planning on rviz by choosing navigation goal.
+After you see `Global Planner is initialized.`, you can start planning on rviz by choosing navigation goal.
 ```
 cd ~/PNGNav
 conda deactivate